 Kalama Horse Camp is arguably the nicest horse camp in all of southwest Washington.
 It features 27 sites in a pretty forested setting, all with sturdy 2- or 4-horse corrals.
 More than two-thirds of the campsites have pull-through parking for two trailers.
 Kalama’s two campground loops each have a toilet, stock water trough, accessible mounting ramp, and manure bin.
 For local riders, the day-use area has parking for 8-10 trailers.
 There’s also an enclosed group shelter with a wood stove.
 The camp is open from May through October.
 A fee is charged for overnight camping, but day-use parking is free.

-The trails out of Kalama Horse Camp are covered in more detail in Riding Southwest Washington Horse Trails, by Kim McCarrel, (Ponderosa Press, 2016).
-Follow “NW Horse Trails” on Facebook, or go to www.NWhorsetrails.com.
+The trails out of Kalama Horse Camp are covered in Riding Southwest Washington Horse Trails, by Kim McCarrel, available at www.NWHorseTrails.com.